-Interest on the notes is payable February and August of each year, beginning February , 2002.
-Williams may redeem some or all of the notes, at any time, at the "make-whole" prices described in this prospectus supplement.
+The Notes will mature on June 15, 2031.
+We may redeem some or all of the notes, at any time, at a price equal to 100% of the principal amount of the notes plus a make-whole premium, as set forth in this prospectus supplement.
 The notes have no sinking fund provisions.